yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 #### Page 70

 :notebook: The `notify` code example under the "Interpolation" heading is missing spaces before and after the opening brace.
-It should be formatted as follows:
+It should be formatted as follows,

 ```puppet
 notify { 'debug variable':